department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

 To register with CODE VA:

 1. In CODE VA, an event-consuming software entity can be modeled as a [Component](https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-component) or as a [System](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-system).
 If you are unsure whether to classify your consumer as a Component or a System, see the [Backstage System Model](https://backstage.io/docs/features/software-catalog/system-model/).
 2. Create a file named `catalog-info.yaml` at the root of your source code repository and populate it with the applicable template, updating `metadata` and `spec` with values that correspond to your component or system.

-3. Once your `catalog-info.yaml` file has been committed it will be automatically picked up after some time and the software entity will be viewable on [CODE VA](https://code.va.gov/) (must be on the VA network to view).
-If you would like the event to display quicker, log into [CODE VA](https://code.va.gov/) while on the VA network and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.
+3. Once your `catalog-info.yaml` file has been committed it will be automatically processed and the software entity will be viewable on [CODE VA](https://code.va.gov/) (must be on the VA network to view) within a few hours.
+If you would like the software entity to display quicker, follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.

 #### Component Template
 ``` { .yaml .copy }